minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 	}

 When we compile this program, though, we get an error: "control reaches end of non-void function."
-What this means is that `GetPositiveInt` isn’t returning anything even though we’ve specified that it should return an `int`.
+What this means is that `GetPositiveInt` isn't returning anything even though we've specified that it should return an `int`.
 To fix this, we add a return statement:

 	#include <cs50.h>